 Any medical service needed by the child as a result of the child’s physical, mental or emotional disabilities are available.
 Medicaid is used and any additional health needs are covered through Special Service Payments funded by the state.
+The local department agrees to make special service payments, from State funds to provide necessary services to meet a child’s documented special needs.
 Funds are available for special services which are unavailable through the family’s private insurance or through an alternate resource.
 Services include the following examples: medical care, physical equipment, remedial educational services, psychological and psychiatric evaluations and treatment, and residential treatment.
 Receipts for services must be submitted for payment to Virginia DSS within six months of the end of the month services were received.

 No, Washington does not provide additional finances or services for medical or therapeutic needs not covered under its state medical plan to children receiving adoption assistance.

 West Virginia has a program known as Conditional Subsidy.
 Funding is available for time-specified, short-term assistance to meet medical expenses not covered by Medicaid (except for therapeutic hospitalization).
 Need for such services must be based on conditions preexisting adoption finalization and should be included in the adoption assistance agreement.
 Assistance is granted on a case-by-case basis and is subject to the availability of funds.
 Financial support for extraordinary needs or services is subject to the approval of the administrative management team.
 Contact the adoption assistance program specialist for program specifics.